Filter Options

 Is a day trip to Pilanesberg safe?

 “Pilanesberg is widely regarded to be a safe safari destination.
 Statistically the most dangerous part of a Pilanesberg safari is probably the drive there and back from Gauteng!
 Within the park, one potential danger are elephants, which are generally very relaxed around cars, but can occasionally be temperamental.
-On a guided safari, your guide will have plenty of experience dealing with elephants, and know to treat them with respect and let them have the right of way.
-You don’t need to worry about malaria, as Pilanesberg is in a part of the country free of this disease.
-Crime is not normally a concern within the park.
-However, we do urge you to heed the rule forbidding visitors from disembarking from the car, except at picnic sites, lookout points and rest camps.”
+On a guided safari, your guide will have plenty of experience dealing with elephants and knows to treat them with respect and let them have the right of way.
+You don’t need to worry about malaria, as Pilanesberg is in a malaria-free part of the country.
+And crime is not normally a concern within the park.
+However, we urge you to heed the rule that forbids visitors from disembarking from the car, except at picnic sites, lookout points and rest camps.”

 5